sammainahkinya1404/sammainahkinya1404/README.md

 - 👋 Hi, I’m @sammainahkinya1404
 - 👀 I’m interested in MERN ,DJANGO ,and android Development  in Kotlin
 - 🌱 I’m currently learning ...
-MERN AND
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Django and MERN projects
 - I'm currently learning Data Science and Machine Learnig
 - 📫 How to reach me ...